hakobtp/blog/java/concurrency/1_Thread.md

 >
 > In our truck example, each thread uses `Math.random()` to create random delays.
 When many threads run at the same time,
 > calling `Math.random()` a lot can be slightly slow, because it uses a shared random number generator internally.
+>
+> For small programs, this is not a problem.
+But in high-performance or multithreaded programs, a better approach is to use
+> `ThreadLocalRandom`, which gives each thread its own random generator.
+This avoids threads competing with each other and makes your program faster.

 ---